Welcome to our puppy page

 Before we sell one of our puppies we always insist on meeting the prospective owners and that they see the puppy in its own environment with mum and any litter-mates.
 Buying one of our puppies is a two-way street - we vet each new owner and their lifestyle every bit as much as we expect them to vet us and ours.
 We always talk through the good, and bad, points of Cavaliers and what they can expect throughout the puppy's development.

 All our puppies are Kennel Club registered and leave us with four weeks free insurance from the Kennel Club.
-No puppy leaves our home until it is at least eight weeks old and will have been checked by our vet when it was born and immediately before going to its new home, as well as being wormed three times with Drontal and sprayed with Front Line.
-We always insist that new owners have their own vet check each puppy and recommend that they have him microchipped (Compulsory from April 2016).
+No puppy leaves our home until it is at least eight weeks old and will have been checked by our vet when it was born and immediately before going to its new home - in addition the puppy will also have had an eye exam carried out by an opthalmologist and have received its microchip (Compulsory from April 2016), as well as being wormed three times with Drontal and sprayed with Front Line.
+We always insist that new owners have their own vet check each puppy and arrange for it to have its innoculation programme arranged as soon as possible - at time of writing this has been extended to minimum of eight weeks old for the initial injections.

 When they leave us each puppy (and its new owner) will receive a 'Puppy Pack' containing:~